monikyribeiro/monikyribeiro/README.md

 I'm Moniky Ribeiro, a Ph.D. student in Computer Science at CIn/UFPE.

-I'm especially here to continue my studies in Python and Javascript.

 👩🏻‍🏫 Programming Teacher and others subjects - Currently at [CIn/UFPE](https://portal.cin.ufpe.br/)